htnminh/python-coding/README.md

-# python_intro-to-prog
- Python files and notebooks for Introduction to Programming in HUST.
+# Python files and notebooks for Introduction to Programming in HUST.